Good Evans! Joel nets sensational goal as Sidmouth Raiders U15s are edged out in derby game

 Amongst many highlights for the Raiders faithful were the brace of goals scored by central defender, now turned goal-machine, Yan Mercan.

-Indeed, both the strike – and the ‘pots goal’ celebrations will live long in the memory of those who saw it!
+Indeed, both the strike – and the ‘post goal’ celebrations – will live long in the memory of those who saw it!